 An Oil and Gas 'Super Major' engaged Radiant to provide ongoing support for analysis, instructional design, and development for global learning initiatives.

-To increase efficiency in a challenging market for oil and gas companies, Chevron Enterprise Technical Learning (ETL) chose to reduce the number of vendors it was using to support its initiatives.
-It required a vendor that provided a broad range services with the ability to rapidly assess the needs of stakeholders and subject matter experts (SMEs) and deliver effective educational programs at competitive prices.
+To increase efficiency in a challenging market for oil and gas companies, Chevron Enterprise Technical Learning (ETL) required a vendor that provided a broad range services with the ability to rapidly assess the needs of stakeholders and subject matter experts (SMEs) and deliver effective educational programs.

 Chevron ETL is responsible for all the technical training that Chevron employees receive at all its business units around the globe.
 Its purview of responsibility covers such diverse areas and employee health and safety to facilities maintenance to complex geosciences.

-ETL sought assistance from Radiant Digital Systems to close the gaps in its ability to respond to global training needs that were created by a reduction in its staff.
+ETL sought assistance from Radiant Learning & Development to close the gaps in its ability to respond to global training needs that were created by a reduction in its staff.
 Radiant selected key personnel to work as part of instructional systems design team dedicated to Chevron ETL.
 This team continues to partner with ETL to create all manner of educational interventions.

 Radiant provides Chevron ETL with the ability to scale quickly to meet current needs while maintaining the continuity of experience necessary to efficiently build learning solutions around highly technical subject matter.

 Depending on the number of distinct interventions that are part of a given program, Radiant employs either the traditional ADDIE model or a hybrid of the SAM (successive approximation model) and layers of necessity models.